Want to learn how you can get those enrolments over the line? In this post, we're breaking down the three key features of a great 'letter of offer'.

 Finally, a great ‘'letter of offer'’ provides clear instructions on what families need to do next.
 Take the stress out of the process by including steps and instructions on how to accept your offer and what they can expect in the days, weeks, or months to come.
 Another important point to note is that your ‘'letter of offer'’ doesn’t need to be a physical, hard copy letter.

-If you provided an online enrollment experience to your prospective families up to this point, you should definitely consider keeping it consistent by emailing your 'letter of offer'.
+If you provided an online enrolment experience to your prospective families up to this point, you should definitely consider keeping it consistent by emailing your 'letter of offer'.
 Not only is this great for the environment, but you can also easily attach any other documentation that needs to be sent with your ‘letter of offer,’ or include links to an online form or payment gateway.

 Keep these three key features in mind and you’ll be on track to creating a 'letter of offer' that’s impossible to refuse and push all other offers straight into the (recycle) bin.